smruthis/toy-store-business-analysis/README.md

 ## 📊 Business Findings

-A detailed business analysis, dashboard walkthrough, interview notes, and recommendations are available in the project documentation.

-Highlights:
 - Generated approximately $2M in revenue from 32K orders.
 - Achieved a 6.83% website conversion rate.
 - Identified Mr. Fuzzy as the highest revenue-generating product.